solenya-group/solenya/README.md

 Maintaining state history is useful when you want transactions, undo/redo, and time travel debugging.

-You can turn time travel on and off through the time object on App:
+You can turn time travel on and off on App as follows:

 ```typescript
 app.timeTravelOn = true|false